ARM-software/tarmac-trace-utilities/doc/index.rst

 * a simple simulation of a memory bus, with variables for the address currently being accessed, the data being transferred, and a one-bit indicator of the direction of transfer.

+Limitations:

+* ``tarmac-vcd`` assumes one instruction is executed at a time and that they have different timestamps.
+If the trace file has coarser timestamps, so that multiple instructions have the same timestamp.
+The default is not to use the timestamps in the trace file and assume that each instruction takes one time unit.
+You can override this using the `--use-tarmac-timestamps`_ option.

 tarmac-truncate
 ---------------